 U.S. airstrike on Syrian airbase

 The order of missile strikes on an airbase near Homs was in response to Syrian President Bashar al-Assad’s suspected chemical weapons attack on civilians Tuesday that “choked out the lives of helpless men, women, and children,” Trump said in a televised address.
-The military action marks Trump’s most significant military action since taking office in January.
+The assault marks Trump’s most significant military action since taking office in January.